-Whether you are a parent, guardian, educator, food service director, or other person who interacts with children in Maine, your influence is working
+Whether you are a parent, guardian, educator, food service director, or another person who interacts with children in Maine, your influence is working.

 Nutrition experts recommend: